choll/xtr/README.md

 * Ability to modify log levels via an external command.
 * Non-printable characters are sanitized for safety (to prevent terminal escape sequence injection attacks).
 * Formatting done via fmtlib.
-* Support for custom I/O back-ends (e.g. to log to the network or syslogd).
+* Support for custom I/O back-ends (e.g. to log to the network).
 * Support for logrotate integration.
 * Support for systemd journal integration.